-Immigrants Who Staff Home Health Care In the U.S. Worry About Deportation
+U.S. Immigration Policy Threatens Shake-Up In Home Health Business

 The nation's rapidly aging population has made personal care assistants and home health aides (who have more specialized training around health issues) the fastest growing low-skilled occupations in the U.S.

 But Steven Camerota isn't worried about a shortage in home care workers.
 He's the director of research at the Center for Immigration Studies, which advocates for restrictions on immigration.
-He points out that, despite the growing immigrant workforce, three quarters of the people currently providing home care were born in the U.S.
+He points out that, despite the growing immigrant workforce, three-quarters of the people currently providing home care were born in the U.S.

 There's no mystery to what it would take to increase that percentage, says Camerota.
 "Raise wages.
 Treat workers better."